VaclavDedik/triager/README.md

 As for HW requirements, it is recommended to have a computer with at least 2 GB of RAM.

-I also recomend to use a Linux distribuition to install and run the application.
+I also recommend to use a Linux distribution to install and run the application.
 Windows is very unlikely to work as it is not tested with it.
 Mac OS X should work, but it has not been tested thoroughly to be sure.

 ### How to Setup the Application

-The application uses a lot of machine learning and natural language processing libraries, so it can be quite hard to sucessfully setup the application.
+The application uses a lot of machine learning and natural language processing libraries, so it can be quite hard to successfully setup the application.
 You should first try to just run the setup script like this (you might need root privileges):

     $ python setup.py install